TheLimifiedLime/green-dark-theme/README.md

 # Green Dark Theme

-## NOTE - This theme is currently not being updates.
+## NOTE - This theme is currently not being updated.
 Future updates are possible but may not be any time soon

 A green focused theme for Standard Notes.
 Some colors were used from the default "Dark" theme.